JoshuaPius/ECE444-F2021-Lab5/README.md

 ![Screen Shot 2021-10-16 at 11 24 12 PM](https://user-images.githubusercontent.com/49081873/137609635-753996e9-23ae-4d21-bf8f-f8099afc920e.png)
 ![Screen Shot 2021-10-17 at 12 14 46 AM](https://user-images.githubusercontent.com/49081873/137611004-0d820458-2035-4748-974d-3bbef8dc9e6f.png)
 ![Screen Shot 2021-10-17 at 12 27 55 AM](https://user-images.githubusercontent.com/49081873/137611355-0d64ace8-ca86-4606-aa4b-f67812dc11bb.png)

+## Activity 6: Commit all changes
+The results table is the feature I will be speaking on.
+The initial UI made the information in this section impossible to follow there were no line separation/borders.
+The text in course description for multiple courses would blend together.
+However, now the information is very well presented, the color coding makes it appealing to look at and the information doesn't seem as intimidating and disorganized.
+Also the section is titled which adds a much needed level of clarity.